lechristian/boilerplate-angular/README.md

 > Also leave feedback!
 I'm always looking to improve.

 ## Getting Started
+#### Using Gulp
+I have 2 gulp tasks that I use:
+1. gulp
+    * Used for development.
+    * It does not optimize images (for speed), it compiles source maps for CSS and JS files, it does not uglify js, and it does not compress css.
+    * If you have livereload for chrome, it will automatically refresh the browser on file change.
+    * It will also rebuild your sass or js on file change, it'll copy all libs, html, and images to dist also.
+2. gulp build
+    * Used for production.
+    * It will optimize images
+    * It will compile, minify, uglify, css and js files but will not create source maps
+    * This is for building over, it does not start a local server or watch for changes

 #### Libraries, frameworks, and tools I use for my projects

 On the backend, I use Node.js and Express.js.
-On the frontend, I use Angular.js, ngTouch, ngAnimate, and ui-router.
+On the frontend, I use Angular.js, ngTouch, and ui-router.

 For automation, I use gulp.
-* Gulp helps me quicken my workflow by autocompiling and minifying my `.scss` into `.css` to pushing into the `./public/css/`.
+* Gulp helps me quicken my workflow by autocompiling and minifying my `.scss` into `.css` to pushing into the `./dist/css/`.
-* Gulp also minifies, concats, and uglifies all my `.js` files and pushed them into the `./public/js/` folder.
+* Gulp also minifies, concats, and uglifies all my `.js` files and pushed them into the `./dist/js/` folder.
-* Lastly, Gulp takes images and optimizes/compressed them and pushed them into `./public/img/`
+* Lastly, Gulp takes images and optimizes/compressed them and pushed them into `./dist/assets/img/` folder.

 #### Installing new libraries, frameworks, tools
 * To install backend dependencies, open up package.json and add to dependencies object.
     - You'll have to run (sudo) npm install to install new dependencies
     - If you want to remove dependencies, remove them from package.json and delete from `./node_modules`.
-* To install frontend dependencies, open up bower.json and add to dependencies
-    - You'll have to run bower install to install new dependencies
+* To install frontend dependencies, I just go download the the `.min.*` file from source.
+I used to use bower but I found it easier to just download and copy into 'src/libs/{js,css,...}'
-    - To use in your app, you'll have to drag the dependency into your public/libs folder.
-I currently have `./public/libs/js` but if you have a css dependency, create a `./public/libs/css` folder and move it there.
+    - To use in your app, you'll have to drag the dependency into your src/libs folder.
+I currently have `./src/libs/js` but if you have a css dependency, create a `./src/libs/css` folder and move it there.
 Do the same for other files types
-    - When deleting, make sure you delete from bower.json, `./public/libs`, and `./bower_components`
 * To install gulp dependencies, open up package.json and add to dev-dependencies object.
     - Remember to run (sudo) npm install
     - You'll definitely need to read up on how to use Gulp if you're not familiar with it.

 ## Directory Structure

-#### ./assets
+#### ./src

-> The assets folder is where you'll keep your images, scripts (js), and
+> Where you'll keep all your frontend stuff: images, js, sass, libs.
+Pretty much only change files here.
-> style sheets (scss).

-###### ./assets/img/
+###### ./src/assets/img/
-Organize your images here like you would normally.
-Folder structure will be copied as is into `./public/img/` but images will be optimized and compressed.
+> Organize your images here like you would normally.
+Folder structure will be copied as is into `./dist/assets/img/` but images will be optimized and compressed.

+###### ./src/libs/js/
+> Where you should put your javascript dependencies like Angular.js.
+Will be copied into `./dist/libs/`

+###### ./src/views/
+> Where you should put your partials/views/templates.
+Files will be copied into `./dist/views`  You index them in your router by `./views/**/*.html` where \*\* can represent no folder or some folder, and \* is your partial name.

+###### ./src/index.html
+> Your index.
+This is where you inject all your depency and the main entry point for your app.
+File will be copied as `./dist/index.html`

-###### ./assets/js/
+###### ./src/js/
 All your angular files should go here.
-Gulp will concat and uglify all these files into `./public/js/app.min.js`.
+Gulp will concat and uglify all these files into `./dist/js/app.min.js`.

 I use two folder structures for Angular apps depending on project size.
 1)  For smaller applications with fewer models and less logic: